Department of Physics and Biophysics

-Courses in physics allow you to explore the interactions of matter and energy from the simplest swinging pendulum to the complex scenarios of biological systems, the plasmas of nuclear fusion, and energy and its impact on the environment.
-A deep understanding of physics involves problem solving, reasoning and experimental skills that are valuable not only to scientists, but also to every member of society as we move towards a more technological world.
+Courses in physics and biophysics allow students to explore the interactions of matter and energy from the simplicity of a molecule or a swinging pendulum to the complexity of nuclear fusion, galaxy formation, cell signaling and the human brain.
+Bachelor's degrees in physics and biophysics provide students with robust quantitative problem solving and reasoning skills.
+Students also gain invaluable research experience that trains them in cutting-edge experimental techniques.
+This powerful education is essential to not only scientists and engineers, but to every member of society as we move towards a more technological world.

 Why Choose Physics at USD?

 Faculty do research in a variety of exciting areas including plasma physics, thermodynamics, molecular and cellular biophysics, biomaterials, fluid mechanics, soft matter, optics, and astrophysics.
 Undergraduates have the unique opportunity to work with faculty mentors to conduct high-caliber research in these fields.
 Undergraduate researchers are involved in every aspect of faculty research, and often present at national conferences and publications in top-notch journals.
 This hands-on experience is rare in the undergraduate world and invaluable for students' future career opportunities.

 Our small department size and the requirement that all students conduct research cultivates close one-on-one faculty-student interactions and mentoring relationships.
 Physics and biophysics majors meet regularly with their academic faculty advisors to design their course schedules and discuss summer and post-graduation opportunities.
 Majors in upper-division courses have ample opportunity for one-on-one faculty guidance in and out of the classroom to enhance learning.
 Finally, each of our majors works one-on-one with a faculty mentor to conduct cutting-edge independent research projects.